crux-bphc/chronofactorem-rewrite/README.md

 **NOTE:** This `db-testing` container is NOT THE SAME as the one used in `prod`, `dev` and `ingestion`

 ### Ingestion

+**NOTE:** As of this commit, prod containers for the frontend do not exist, and it is not verified whether or not the backend testing containers still work after the container reworking.

+**NOTE:** As of c288045, there are known bugs in ingestion.
+The overwrite and archival ingestion code likely needs to be reworked.

 To import new courses, add a `timetable.json` file to the `src` folder, and run `docker compose --profile ingestion up --build`